jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 work for us.
 For me, that has been flipped on its head.

 Luckily The Fresh now sees remote work as a viable option due to our lockdown experience.
-We’re all, thankfully, open to new information.
-It’s part of our culture.
+But we are all open to new information - it’s part of our culture.

 I foresee a compromise between office and remote work.
 Others might not be so lucky.
 But I’m noticing that there’s more openness than a lack of.